-(CNN) — Next time you look up as a plane passes overhead, there's a chance it could be more eye-catching than another aluminum tube with generic corporate branding.
+(CNN) — Next time you look up as a plane travels overhead, there's a chance it could be more eye-catching than another aluminum tube with generic corporate branding.

 Aircraft liveries -- to give the plane's exterior paint job its correct technical term -- are getting ever more creative.
 By turns amusing, beautiful, or even downright odd, they stand out in a sea of uniformity.